 GeneCards Summary for PML Gene

 PML (Promyelocytic Leukemia) is a Protein Coding gene.
-Diseases associated with PML include Leukemia, Acute Promyelocytic, Somatic and Acute Promyelocytic Leukemia Pml/Rara Type.
-Among its related pathways are Interferon gamma signaling and Integrated Breast Cancer Pathway.
-GO annotations related to this gene include protein homodimerization activity and transcription coactivator activity.
+Diseases associated with PML include Acute Promyelocytic Leukemia and Rabies.
+Among its related pathways are Interferon gamma signaling and Regulation of TP53 Activity.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and transcription coactivator activity.
 An important paralog of this gene is TRIM56.

 UniProtKB/Swiss-Prot Summary for PML Gene